Heat transfer coefficient: Definition

+In much practical application, a heat transfer coefficient has a relatively constant value over its specified temperature range of usefulness.

 Composition

-A simple method for determining an overall heat transfer coefficient that is useful to find the heat transfer between simple elements such as walls in buildings or across heat exchangers is shown below.
+A simple method for determining an overall heat transfer coefficient that is useful to find the heat transfer through a sequence of simple elements such as walls in buildings or across heat exchangers is shown below.
 This method most readily accounts for conduction and convection.
 Effects of radiation can be similarly estimated, but introduce non-linear temperature dependence.
 The method is as follows: